KILTprotocol/docs/docs/sdk/1-workshop/04_did.md

 A keystore has multiple purposes:

 - The keystore can hold multiple DID keypairs and key types
+- The keystore stores the keys encrypted
-- The keystore can encrpyt and decrypt the keys and the corresponding data
+- The keystore can be used to encrypt and decrypt data

 :::